Honey and Cinnamon Benefits: Are 2 Superfoods Better Than 1? - Dr. Axe

 This secret detox drink, for example, is also made with cinnamon and honey, along with other detoxifying ingredients like apple cider vinegar, cayenne pepper and lemon juice.

-Of course, there are many other ways to use cinnamon and honey in your cooking and add it to your diet.
+Of course, there are many other ways to use cinnamon and honey in your cooking and add them to your diet.
 They can be added to your smoothie, used to make herbal tea and added to your homemade baked goods.

 This delicious gluten-free coffee cake is made with both cinnamon and honey.